enigmango/tylerwengerd.com/README.md

 # tylerwengerd.com

-This is my personal site.
-It's running on Ghost and hosted by Heroku.
+This is the source for my personal site, which is powered by Ghost.
 Feel free to browse, but try not to carouse! <sub>Ho ho!</sub>